abroniewski/Research-Paper-Graph-Modeling/docs/PRE-PROCESS-STEPS.md

 ### D Recommender
 We are using keywords for a community:
-- Design
+- design
-- Product design
+- product design
-- Computer aided design
+- computer aided design
-- Surveys
+- surveys
-- Humans
+- humans
-- Friction stir welding
+- friction stir welding
-- Machine design
+- machine design

 ### Article Nodes